phdcsseiden/phdcsseiden.github.io/_pages/about.md

 He holds a bachelor's degree in Information Technology and a Master of Science in Engineering.
 He is a graduate of Babson College, Wellesley, Mass and Pace University, Manhattan-NYC, United States.
 He has been part of different research studies at the Legatum Center & MIT Behavioral Research Lab (BRL) at Massachusetts Institute of Technology, Cambridge, Mass, United States.

-## I.T Certification

-Cisco Certified

-## Other diplomas

-DELF B2: Diplôme d'études en langue française (Diploma in French Language Studies), a degree of French-language abilities for non-native speakers of French administered by France Education International (France Éducation International or FEI) for France's Ministry of Education, among them.

 ## Past Projects
 He oversaw business operations for himself and his partners in North America and collaborated on innovation projects with companies, including Verizon, AT&T, and the Cortec Group.